quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part75_Conclusions.md

 ??x
 The answer with detailed explanations.
 Despite the initial complexity, implementations can be efficient by focusing on states that have non-zero eligibility traces.
 Since most of the time, the majority of state values have negligible trace values, the system can keep track of only those few significant updates.
-This results in a computational overhead that is usually just a small multiple (depending on \(\lambda\) and \(\alpha\)) of a one-step method.
+This results in a computational overhead that is usually just a small multiple (depending on $\lambda $ and$\alpha$) of a one-step method.

 ```java
 public class SparseEligibilityTraces {